muppet9010/Factorio-Wills-Spaceship-Repair/README.md

 Supporting workforce has to be researched and then paid an hourly wage.

-Many graphics and recipes copied/inspired from Space Exploration Mod under its MIT licence.
+Many graphics and recipes copied/inspired from Space Extension Mod (SpaceX) under its MIT licence.